 Address: 1050 World’s Fair Park Drive, Knoxville, TN 37916

 Explore and learn about Tennessee’s richly diverse culture and visuals at the Knoxville Museum of Art (KMA).
-Located on the site of the 1982 World’s Fair, the Knoxville Museum of Art building is made from locally quarried pink Tennessee marble, making it a stunning sight to see.
+Located on the 1982 World’s Fair site, the Knoxville Museum of Art building is made from locally quarried pink Tennessee marble, making it a stunning sight to see.

 Featuring compelling works of art from the 19th and 20th centuries, KMA strives to showcase local artists from Knoxville and the surrounding regions.
-Guests can enjoy the iconic, monumental glass installation by local Knoxville artist Richard Jolley and the museum’s first art installation, Higher Ground: A Century of the Visual Arts in East Tennessee, when visiting the museum.
+When visiting the museum, guests can enjoy the iconic, monumental glass installation by local Knoxville artist Richard Jolley and the museum’s first art installation, Higher Ground: A Century of the Visual Arts in East Tennessee.